XRPLF/xrpl-dev-portal/websocket_api.md

 If you are specifying XRP without an amount -- also typically for defining an order book -- you should specify it as a JSON object with _only_ a `currency` field.
 Never include an `issuer` field for XRP.

-Finally, if you are specifying a non-currency for a payment or path definition, and the recipient account of the payment trusts multiple gateways that all issue the same currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
+Finally, if you are specifying a non-currency for a payment or path definition, and the recipient account of the payment trusts multiple gateways that issue the same currency, you can indicate that the payment should be made in any combination of issuers that the recipient accepts.
 To do this, specify the recipient account's address as the `issuer` value in the JSON object.

 # API Methods #